 Chronic myeloid leukemia is most frequently suspected based on an abnormal CBC obtained incidentally or during evaluation of splenomegaly.
 The granulocyte count is elevated, usually < 50,000/mcL (≤ 50 × 109/L) in asymptomatic patients and 200,000/mcL (200 × 109/L) to 1,000,000/mcL (1,000 × 109/L) in symptomatic patients.
 Neutrophilia (a left-shifted white blood cell differential), basophilia, and eosinophilia are common.
 The platelet count is normal or moderately increased, and in some patients, thrombocytosis is the presenting manifestation.
 The hemoglobin level is usually > 10 g/dL (> 100 g/L).

 Peripheral smear review may help differentiate CML from leukocytosis of other etiology.
 In CML, the peripheral smear frequently shows immature granulocytes as well as absolute eosinophilia and basophilia.
-However, in patients with white blood cell counts ≤ 50,000/mcL (≤ 50 × 109/L) and even in some with higher white blood cell counts, immature granulocytes may not be seen.
+However, in some patients with white blood cell counts ≤ 50,000/mcL (≤ 50 × 109/L) and even in some with higher white blood cell counts, immature granulocytes may not be seen.

 Bone marrow examination should be done to evaluate the karyotype as well as cellularity and extent of myelofibrosis.